Dashain or Vijaya Dashami

 Various forms of gambling are associated with the Dashain festival.
 It is the only gambling is allowed in public places.
 Friends and relatives invite each other to their house to eat, drink, gamble and merrymaking.

 Kite flying is a favourite thing to do before and during this festival.
 The skies are filled with flying kites.
 These colourful kites are flown from the rooftops and fields.
 It is believed that the kites are sent to request the gods not to send any more rain.
 Traditional kites were made from lokta paper (made from the pulp of the Daphne plant).
 The youngsters try to ‘fight kites’ by cutting the strings.

 Another traditional practice is building wooden Ferris wheels and swings set up with tall bamboo on four corners; it has a jute rope with a small wooden seat in the middle.
 Young boys and men try to impress the girls by swinging as high as possible, and a large group of people gathers around to see who can go the highest.

 Dashain is one of the most critical economic periods of the fiscal year; people splurge to buy new clothes, animals, food, vehicles, etcetera.
 In addition, houses get cleaned and painted—every sector of the economy gains from this festival when the citizens get lavish for this famous festival.

 There is a severe shortage of seats on the vehicles leaving Kathmandu valley.
-People from other districts want to go home to celebrate this festival, migrant workers returning from the middle east, Malaysia, and other countries for this festival.
-Kathmandu witnessed an exodus of up to 3 million people leaving the valley to celebrate this festival with their near and dear ones.
+People from other districts want to go home to celebrate this festival, and migrant workers returning from the middle east, Malaysia, and other countries for this festival.
+Kathmandu witnessed an exodus of 3 million people leaving the valley to celebrate this festival with their near and dear ones.